rlf/uSkyBlock/README.md

 Pre-releases will end in a date-stamp, and is considered **unsafe** for production servers.

 Releases have a clean version number, has been tested, and should be safe for production servers.

-### Compatibilty Releases for Bukkit 1.7.9/10
-We have decided to also include `compat` releases, which are compiled to work under Bukkit 1.7.10.
-They have not been tested as thouroughly as the 1.8 (`master`) releases - so they are 100% "use at your own risk".

 ## Config-files